Human Rights: Law, Politics, History

 This is a Themis course.
 It is also open to non-Themis students.

-The course will be given at irregular intervals.
-It will be available in the summer term 2021.
+This course will be given in the summer term each year.

 Time Schedule and Course Venue